Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 ## The predecessors vs. the latecomers

 There is no doubt whatsoever, that the one who leaves the books of the *Salaf* (predecessors) and solely studies the religion from the books of the latecomers, he will remain in doubt and confusion.
-The reason for this is that the books of the *Salaf* contain the truth which they heard from the *Sahābah* (رضي‬ الله عنهم‬) and they were very strict on not accepting the opinions of the innovators and those who were accused in their religion, either of lying or of believing in an innovation.
+The reason for this is that the books of the *Salaf* contain the truth which they heard from the *Sahābah* (رضي الله عنهم) and they were very strict on not accepting the opinions of the innovators and those who were accused in their religion, either of lying or of believing in an innovation.
 Thus you have chapters and even books from the *Salaf* that dealt with the leaders of misguidance, discrediting them and warning against them.